COVID-19 and Faithful Community

 Posted on April 14, 2020 | Posted by Mary Stoneback

 In this time of pandemic, life has changed dramatically for Ascension Lutheran, but our mission has not.
-We continue to create faithful community, just in new ways.
+In God’s grace, we continue to create faithful community, just in new ways.

 As you can imagine, this crisis is leaving many in need.
 We’ve been supporting CLC families and others with food, and we’ve been supporting Family Promise families with gift cards and donations.
 The ways we care for our neighbor will likely evolve through this crisis, so stay tuned for how you can help.

 Finally, moving to a mostly online community is a challenge financially as we aren’t passing the plate anymore.
-If you are able to support the ministry of Ascension, please mail in a check to the office, or give online at www.ascensioncos.org/give.
+If you are able to support the ministry of Ascension, please mail in a check to the office, or give online.
 You can set up recurring giving there as well.

 It is tempting to give in to fear and anxiety in this time.
 It is tempting to turn inward.
 But we believe God has called us to join together and care for our neighbor.
 And we believe God has given us what we need to heed that call – unending grace and the supportive community.
 Join us in this ministry.